do4k/CV/README.md

 I am a young enthusiastic undergaduate Software Engineer with a passion for learning and building.

 ##Work Experience
+####Plymouth University December 2015 - Present
+######Student Ambassador
+- Delivering of Campus Tours.
+- Outreach within the Plymouth Community to raise awareness of the benefits of Higher Education.

 ####Original Software November 2012 - July 2013
 ######Apprentice Software Engineer (C#)
-- Ad hoc password recovery applications
+- Ad hoc password recovery applications.
 - Programatical spreadsheet compounding for market data.
-- Bug fixing on their enterprise poduct suite
+- Bug fixing on their enterprise poduct suite.
 - Addon designing and developing using established interfaces
 - QA Testing using the bespoke software developed in house.